ewang2002/ewang2002/README.md

 These are the programming languages I know and use:
 - I primarily use [TypeScript](https://www.typescriptlang.org/), [C#](https://docs.microsoft.com/en-us/dotnet/csharp/), and [Rust](https://www.rust-lang.org/) in my projects.
 I've used Rust for my more recent projects.
 - I sometimes use Java, JavaScript, and Python in my projects.
-    - I usually use Java or JavaScript for technical interviews!
 - I have some knowledge of C, C++, ARMv7, and Haskell from coursework (CSE 30, CSE 100, CSE 30, and CSE 130, respectively).

 <p align="center">